Home Verdict Unmeet About Request a Demo →

 The math, shown openly

-The reclaimed time
+The reclaimed time is real money.

 We believe in showing our work.
-Below is the framework, the inputs, and the math — so you can plug in your own numbers and decide for yourself what the reclaim is worth to your organization.
+Below is the framework, the inputs, and the math, so you can plug in your own numbers and decide for yourself what the reclaim is worth to your organization.

-The pattern we see is consistent: even a modest meeting reduction returns more capacity than the tool costs.
+The pattern we expect to see is consistent: even a modest meeting reduction returns more capacity than the tool costs.
 The full upside — what your team accomplishes with the time back — sits beyond the math entirely.

 Illustrative scenarios · your numbers will differ